Gary Peters (footballer)

-Gary David Peters (born 3 August 1954 in Carshalton, London) is an English former professional footballer and now manager.
+Gary David Peters (born 3 August 1954) is an English former professional footballer and now manager.
 His last position was with Shrewsbury Town in from 2004 to 2008.

 Playing career

 Peters had a moderately successful playing career as a defender including spells at Aldershot (twice), Reading (twice), Fulham (twice) and Wimbledon.
 Originally rejected as a trainee at Aldershot, he began his career at Southern League Guildford City before moving on to Reading as a right-back in 1975, winning promotion to Division 3 in his first season.
 After failing to agree terms on a contract extension, Peters left the club in 1979, having made 156 appearances.

-Between March and August 1979, Gary was one of the Reading back five that kept a clean sheet for 1,103 minutes - a record that stood until broken by Manchester Utd.
+Between March and August 1979, Gary was one of the Reading back five that kept a clean sheet for 1,103 minutes – a record that stood until broken by Manchester Utd.

 A Football League tribunal decided upon a transfer fee of £25,000 as Peters moved to Fulham.
 After 64 appearances for the club, Peters then joined Wimbledon, who had spent the previous four years moving between the third and fourth divisions, after being elected into the Football League in 1977.
 In his first full season for The Dons (1982–83) Peters helped the club to promotion as Fourth Division champions.
 The following year Wimbledon, with Peters now club captain, won promotion again and reached Division Two.
 However, he did not play for the club at this higher level as he was released to join fourth division Aldershot.

 Peters rejoined his original club, Aldershot, for the 1984–85 season, where he played in central defence.
 However, he stayed for just one campaign, in which he made only 23 appearances, before leaving to rejoin Reading.
 His first season back at Elm Park saw the club clinch promotion to Division Two.
 Peters made nearly a hundred appearances for The Royals in his second spell, where he also coached the youth team.
 He returned to Fulham, and played sporadically over two further seasons before retiring in 1990.